Author: Josef Boehle, PhD

 both, through existing and new international organisations and institutions a

-national, international and global institutions and organisations good enough
+international and global institutions and organisations good enough and up to

 Anybody